racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/PyappDebug.md

 [appserver]: #/Components/Home

-#PyLabs Debugger Support
+#Pylabs Debugger Support

 When you create a PyApp, it is very likely that not everything works as it should be, and in many cases you have to debug your PyApp.
-In the PyLabs framework this can be easily done, since it contains number of debugging aids.
+In the Pylabs framework this can be easily done, since it contains number of debugging aids.
 The debugging tools are accessible under `q.debugger`.

 There are three procedures available: `shell`, `configure`, and `setbreakpoint`.